-USDA loans don’t require a down payment, but the borrower generally needs to be buying in a designated rural location to qualify.
-VA loans, which are available to active duty military and veterans and eligible surviving spouses, also don’t require a down payment.
+VA loans, which are available to active-duty military, veterans and eligible surviving spouses don’t require a down payment.
+USDA loans also don’t require a down payment, but the borrower needs to be buying in a designated rural location to qualify.

-Although FHA, USDA and VA loans don’t require 20 percent down, they may require other types of fees (such as a funding fee for a VA loan) or PMI in order to mitigate risk.
+Although FHA, VA and USDA loans require low or no down payment, they may also require other types of fees (such as a funding fee for a VA loan) or mortgage insurance in order to mitigate risk.

 Debunking the 20 percent down payment myth

-As for where the 20 percent down payment myth comes from, it’s most likely based on Fannie Mae and Freddie Mac guidelines.
-To qualify for a guarantee from either of these entities, a borrower needs to either put 20 percent down or pay PMI to lower risk.
+If so many are buying homes with smaller down payments, where did the 20 percent down payment myth come from?
+It’s most likely based on Fannie Mae and Freddie Mac guidelines.
+To qualify for a guarantee from either of these entities, a borrower needs to either put 20 percent down or pay mortgage insurance to lower risk.

 How to save for a down payment

-Once you’ve determined how much you need to save for a down payment, there are different ways you can build your savings.
+Once you’ve determined how much you need to save for a down payment, it’s time to focus on building your savings.
+Here are some tips:

-- Save now.
+- Start immediately.
 Even if you’re still comparing mortgage offers and determining how much you really need, earmark savings specifically for your new home as soon as possible.

 - Open a separate savings account.
 Keeping your down payment money with your other savings could tempt you to spend it elsewhere, so consider opening a separate account specifically for your home purchase.
 If you can, set up regular automatic deposits from your paycheck to your savings account so you’re more likely to stick to your savings plan.